KHwong12/urban-data-palette-blog/content/post/2020-03-census-unit-wrong.md

 ---
 title: "Census Boundary Maps are lying to you"
-subtitle: "Land doesn't travel, people do"
+summary: "Land doesn't travel, people do"
 description: ""
 date: 2020-03-27
 draft: false